and shown here at the left is the next and clearest scene.

 The painting is obviously now obscure, and the notes from Records of Bucks in the framed form available in the church are now themselves faded and hard to decipher in parts.
 But the general drift is clear - this is an allegory contrasting the eventual fates of the Penitent and Impenitent soul respectively.
 At the top, a penitent soul has paid its debt of sin and is delivered, I think from a sojourn in Purgatory (Because thou hast finally paid thy debt...) and not because the figure represents the perfect man who goes straight to Heaven after death as the notes claim.
 Below is the fate of the Impenitent Soul, summoned by Death and destined either for Hell or for Purgatory (Because thou hast not paid thy debt worthily) depending on the gravity of its sins.
 I think the whole scenario takes place in Purgatory, which the Middle Ages believed was frequently visited by angels in the role of consolers; here they apparently act as gatekeepers as well.

-This unique painting is an extremely important one, offering considerable insight into the Medieval Churchs beliefs about the nature and function of Purgatory - a place of cleansing fire (as described by the second captive soul undergoing purgation), but also a place where the supplications of the saints and prayers of the living might be solicited (the first soul), and, ultimately, a place of hope (the third).
+This unique painting is an extremely important one, offering considerable insight into the Medieval Churchs beliefs about the nature and function of Purgatory - a place of cleansing fire (as described by the second captive soul undergoing purgation), but also a place where the prayers of the living might be solicited (the first soul), and, ultimately, a place of hope (the third).

 ¹These notes are from Records of Bucks, Vol.111 (1879); the translations of the Latin inscriptions are the anonymous authors, with an occasional contribution from me.
 The original account in Records of Bucks is probably still available, and I shall consult it if it is.